Hayjer13/Hayjer13.github.io/index.md

 # Hayden Hernandez's Portfolio

+This is my home page!
+My name is Hayden and I am a student at [Cal State Fullerton](http://www.fullerton.edu/).

 I am a computer science major and I plan on graduating in 2028.

 ## My favorite CPSC 120L Labs

+My Github page is [here](http://github.com/Hayjer13)

 Lab 2, part 1
 This was a fun lab for me because it was about making a madlib.
 I liked it because it was a good introduction lab to start things off.
 I also liked this lab because I was able to understand the code pretty well.